New Zealand is awesome, right?

 38. Hawkes Bay Museum and Art Gallery.
 Located in the heart of Napier, the museum is a great follow on from checking out the art deco of the city.

 39. Taumatawhakatangihangakoauauotamateapokaiwhenuakitanatahu.
 Or Taumata for short.
+Good luck trying to pronouce the name when someone asks you what to see in New Zealand.
 This hill has one of the longest place names in the world.
 Measuring in at 85 characters, give yourself a chance of a photo in front of the sign.

 40. Photograph a statue.
 Yup, a statue.
 Napier’s Pania of the Reef is a bronze statue of Maori beauty Pania who is often compared to the Little Mermaid statue in Copenhagen.